biswajeetyadavv/GenAI-Medibot/README.md

-# GenAI-Medibot: Context-Aware Medical Assistant using LLMs
+# GenAI-Medibot: Healthcare Query System using Vector Search and LLMs
 Medibot is a context-aware medical chatbot that leverages large language models (LLMs) with FAISS-based vector memory to provide relevant, data-driven responses.
 It allows persistent memory and conversational context management, designed for efficiency and adaptability in healthcare-oriented environments.

 ## Features